 The Belgian is the smallest chicken on our list.
 Unlike the Cochin, this chicken does not appear to be larger from puffy feathers.
 No, this chicken is sleek, lean, and muscular.

 We included this breed on our list because it is very tall.
 If the Malay from above caught your attention, you will be happy to hear about these guys.
-They are the same height, around 30″ tall, but are not nearly as aggressive.
+They share the same spot as the tallest chicken breed on this list, standing around 30 inches tall, but are not nearly as aggressive.
 This breed is a bit more nervous and anxious, though.

 If you are interested in finding some for yourself, they are also known as Liege Fighter chickens.